idootop/xsta/README.md

 </div>

-XSta is a featherlight React state management library that globalizes your state with the simplicity of a `useState`-like hook.
+`XSta` is a featherlight React state management library that globalizes your state with the simplicity of a `useState`-like hook.
 It feels like magic ✨: a simple one-second adjustment is all it takes to turn your local state into global state, seamlessly and efficiently.

-## 🔥 Features
+## ✨ Features

 - **😊 Intuitive by Design**
-  > XSta removes the complexity from state management by offering a `useState`-like interface that effortlessly elevates your state to a global scope.
+  > `XSta` removes the complexity from state management by offering a `useState`-like interface that effortlessly elevates your state to a global scope.
 - **⚡️ Ultra-Lightweight**
-  > With less than 200 lines of code, XSta embodies minimalism, providing robust state management without the bloat.
+  > With less than 200 lines of code, `XSta` embodies minimalism, providing robust state management without the bloat.
 - **💪 Optimized for Performance**
   > Utilizes finely-tuned selectors to reduce unnecessary re-renders, ensuring your components only update when needed.
 - **⭐️ Unbounded Flexibility**